kyma-project/cli/docs/gen-docs/kyma_init_function.md

       --base-dir string          A directory in the repository containing the Function's sources (default "/") -d, --dir string               Full path to the directory where you want to save the project.
       --name string              Function name. (default "first-function")
-      --namespace string         Namespace to which you want to apply your Function. (default "default") --reference string         Commit hash or branch name (default "master") --repository-name string   The name of the Git repository to be created (default "first-function") -r, --runtime string           Flag used to define the environment for running your Function.
+      --namespace string         Namespace to which you want to apply your Function.
+      --reference string         Commit hash or branch name (default "master") --repository-name string   The name of the Git repository to be created (default "first-function") -r, --runtime string           Flag used to define the environment for running your Function.
 Use one of these options: